CS683/LectureNotes/Module2.md

 5. Also have other event handler call back

 ## Fragments
-1. Similar to activities, a fragment is usually defined by a java class and a layout xml file
+1. Framgements are similar to activities, in the way that a fragment is usually defined by a java/kotlin class and a layout xml file.
-2. Different from activites, a fragment is NOT a standalone component, and is NOT declared in the manifest file, and has to be contained in some activity.
+2. Fragments are different from activites.
+A fragment is NOT a standalone component, and is NOT declared in the manifest file, and has to be contained in some activity.
 3. A activity can contain multiple fragments.
-A fragment class (different instances of the same fragment class) can be reused in different activities.
+A fragment can be reused in different activities (The same fragment class can be used in different activities).
-4. Fragments can be added in the activity statically in the layout file, or dynamically added/removed/replaced in the java code using fragment manager and fragment transaction
+4. Fragments can be added in the activity statically in the layout file, or dynamically added/removed/replaced in the java/kotlin code using fragment manager and fragment transaction.
-5. In the activity, it is easy to get the fragment object reference and call its public methods , in order to communicate with the fragments it contains.
+5. In the activity, it is easy to get the fragment object reference and call its public methods, in order to communicate with the fragments it contains.
+If the fragment is defined statically in the layout file, we need to use first get the fragment manager by calling getSupportFragmentManager(), then call findFragmentById() to get the object reference based on its Id defined in the layout xml file.

 ## androidx namespace
 It replaces all support libraries.
 You can migrate the project using the support library to androix by clicking the menu item Refactor/Migrate to Androidx...
 Also make sure that the gradle.properties file has the following setting